kentdlsu/datadetectivegame/README.md

     Streamlit: To run the web-based interactive UI.
     Pandas: To handle data manipulation.
     NumPy: For numerical operations.
-    Scikit-learn: To perform predictive analytics.
     Matplotlib: For visualizing data.
-    OpenAI (Optional for AI Help): To use AI for providing hints (requires an API key from OpenAI).

 Installation Guide
 Step 1: Clone or Download the Game Repository